PietroSassone/kafka-java-service-demo/README.md

     ```

 **Test reports**
-The framework saves reports and logs in the target folder after a test run finishes.
+The framework saves reports and logs in the target folder of the acceptance test module after a test run finishes.
 1. Logs are saved in target/logs.
 1. Cucumber reports are saved in target/cucumber-report.
 1. More detailed fancy Cluecumber reports are saved in target/test-report.